scerioli/Global-Preferences-Survey/Article/Appendix.md

 In this section, we describe how to reproduce the plots and compare the results, indicating the difference between original and replication with a z-score.
 The number of observations for each country-level indicator is shown in the table below, and it is used in the z-score calculation.

 Table: Number of observations for each country-level indicator.
-Note that the difference in the GEI number of observations is due to the imputation that we performed in our analysis.
+Note that the difference in the number of observations for GEI is due to the imputation that we performed in our analysis.

 | Indicator | Original | Replication | Extended |
 --- | --- | --- | --- |